 WHY SIGN THE CHARTER?

-Go beyond regulatory compliance, build trust, reduce legal risks, and enhance your reputation.
+Build trust, reduce legal risks, and enhance your reputation.
 Together, we can take a stand against greenwashing and combat its harmful effects on the development of a truly sustainable future.

 SIGNATORIES’ THOUGHTS